 As with many novel technologies, it will take some time to validate the output and return on investment before we jump to the solution phase.
 This is where our disciplined approach to process improvement (vetted in lean six sigma methodologies) will ensure we are able to deliver on new technologies and able to offer those benefits to our clients.

 We will continue to remain innovative in the industry and pursue opportunities that will advance our service offerings for clients.
-We have many exciting pilots planned for 2019.

 How do these technologies help bend the cost/time curve in drug development?

 The technology we are considering implementing will have the biggest impact on overall project cost and quality.